feelware/vault/other-notes/ideas/thesis.md

 - The focus should be on making sure the synth's output pitch matches the MIDI input, no matter how complex the audio input is
 - Another good set of metrics involves making sure the resulting timbre has not deviated significantly from the input timbre (as a result of pitch correction and other processing)

+> How can granular synthesis be enhanced by integrating polyphonic pitch detection and correction techniques?